 - Invest into a mentor: Also I wish someone told me to invest in a mentor at the start because that would’ve saved me a lot of time and a lot of money doing trial and error and figuring out what works and what doesn’t but a mentor could tell you that right away and instead of wasting countless hours and thousands of dollars my journey could’ve been expedited if I invested in a mentor right away and not 6 months down the line.

 - It’s not as easy as they say: I wish I could’ve been told that it’s not as easy as all those “gurus” make it out to be just so you can by their course.
-It takes time, effort and just like any other business you need patience and just like any other business frustration comes with it too.
+It takes time, effort and just like any other business you need patience and just as any other business frustration comes with it too.

 What’s the best way for our readers to find you?